williamwutq/game_HappyHex/README.md

   3. Themes Button
      The settings button has the word "THEMES" written on it.
 It is intended to provide users for redirection to the [Themes Page](#Themes-Page).
-     The default [color theme](#Theme,-Color-and-Font) of the game is [Normal Theme](#Normal-Color-Theme), but the themes page enables players to swtich to other themes instead if they prefer to do so.
+     The default [color theme](#Theme,-Color-and-Font) of the game is [Normal Theme](#Normal-Color-Theme), but the themes page enables players to switch to other themes instead if they prefer to do so.
   4. Start Button
      The start button has the word "START" written on it.
-When clicked, it start a new game based on the settings provided, modifiable via [Settings Page](#Settings-Page).
+When clicked, it starts a new game based on the settings provided, modifiable via [Settings Page](#Settings-Page).
 If the player is logged in and an unfinished game exist, and the restart game setting is set to be `ON`, the unfinished game will continue.
      The game play part is considered to be outside launcher.
 For detailed game rules, see [Game Rules](#Game-Rules).